Resources and Programs

 - Development of a mobile methadone unit that will serve rural Upstate New York communities as an extension of Strong Recovery, a certified OTP located in Rochester, New York.
 This program is being carried out in partnership with SAMHSA, HRSA, and the New York State Office of Addiction Services and Supports.

-- A program to identify and assist clinics interested in delivering Cognitive Behavioral Therapy for Treatment-Seeking Patients—a low burden, but effective way to expand patient engagement with MOUD.
-The program will provide resources, training, and support to clinic staff.
-(To be released in 2023.)
+- A program to identify and assist clinics interested in delivering Cognitive Behavioral Therapy for Treatment Seeking—a low burden, but effective way to expand patient engagement with treatment.
+The program provides resources, training, and support to clinic staff.